madanbaduwal/usa-university-application-process/visa_interview_questions.md

 * Besides that, I will be continuing my previous companies Fusemachines, NAMII, and National innovation as a visiting researcher.
 * Here is a great chance for me to become a pioneer in my field.

-Why Should I issue you a visa If I reject you?
+8. Why Should I issue you a visa If I reject you?

 Answer:

-First I have a clear mission and vision for my research career Second I have enough funding for my studies
+* First I have a clear mission and vision for my research career
+* Second I have enough funding for my studies
-Third I will back to Nepal and I will continue my research career at the BP Koirala foundation for the blind and deft to be the pioneer in this field in Nepal
+* Third I will back to Nepal and I will continue my research career at the BP Koirala foundation for the blind and deft to be the pioneer in this field in Nepal

-What challenges will you face after the USA?
+9. What challenges will you face after the USA?

 Answer:
-Culture
+* Culture
-Foods
+* Foods
-Environment
+* Environment
-But my priority is my research.
+* But my priority is my research.

-EDV?
+10. EDV?

+Answer:

-Answer: Yeah Sir, I filed EDV.
+Yeah Sir, I filed EDV.
-The ways don’t matter to me, it is either from F-1, EDV, … or any other visa.
+* The ways don’t matter to me, it is either from F-1, EDV, … or any other visa.
 I'm clear about my vision and mission to demystify the research culture in Nepal.
 So, I also tried this lucky draw.

-Role and responsibility at the current office?
+11. Role and responsibility at the current office?
 Answer:
 BP Koirala eye foundation
-Education platform for blind and deft
+* Education platform for blind and deft
-AI models to predict otitis media disease
+* AI models to predict otitis media disease
-Blind and deft people checkup from remote places Fusemachine
+* Blind and deft people checkup from remote places Fusemachine
-Demystify AI education: Led a team of engineers, to create affordable machine learning courses.
+* Demystify AI education: Led a team of engineers, to create affordable machine learning courses.
 20k students are enrolled from south Africa and Nepal
-National Innovation Center
+* National Innovation Center
 Visiting computer vision engineer, worked on a robotic vision for covid patients.

 [1] My research lies in the curated dataset problem in deep learning inspired by the human cognitive system for computer vision, medical imaging, and embodied AI.
 [2] I will return back to Nepal and continue to work with BP Koirala eye foundation research on intelligence systems for blind and deft people,  Besides that, I will be continuing my previous companies Fusemachines, NAMII, and National innovation as a visiting researcher to demystify research culture.

+## .

-What did you do since your graduation?
+1. What did you do since your graduation?

-I joined Fusemachines as a machine learning engineer, Beside that, I was visiting advisor at National Innovation Center.
+Answers: I joined Fusemachines as a machine learning engineer, Beside that, I was visiting advisor at National Innovation Center.
 Currently, I am working at BP Koirala eye foundation.

-Any backlog?
+2. Any backlog?

-I had one backlog i.e economics.
+Answers: I had one backlog i.e economics.
 I was doing research and exploring the industry at that time, I was more focused on these things at that time because these things are important at that time.

-Why this subject?
+3. Why this subject?

-Since 2015 I am doing research in this field, I just love doing this and I wanna continue this.
+Answers: Since 2015 I am doing research in this field, I just love doing this and I wanna continue this.

-Why do you want to continue your study?
+4. Why do you want to continue your study?

-I would like to push my research boundaries to solve problems in deep learning.
+Answers: I would like to push my research boundaries to solve problems in deep learning.

-Where will you stay in the USA?
+5. Where will you stay in the USA?

-USD main campus, Clark street vermillion south Dakota.
+Answers: USD main campus, Clark street vermillion south Dakota.

-Are you planning to work after your graduation?
+6. Are you planning to work after your graduation?

-I have no plan to work after graduation, I will back to Nepal and continue my research here.
+Answers: I have no plan to work after graduation, I will back to Nepal and continue my research here.
 Provide the assurance of returning to Nepal once you are done with your studies.
 I am fortunate to work with doctors to create an intelligence system for the deaf.
 Enriching their lifestyle motivates me to do more for them.
 I have a close tie-up with my family, I and my brother are the only support for my mom and dad.
 I am the only one going abroad, I think there is no reason to stay USA.
 Do you know how much your school costs?